cnobile2012/dcolumn/README.md

 make the code and model changes required?
 Well this may be a solution to that often occurring scenario.

-It is highly recomended that after doing a pip install to clone the git repository as many examples exist there that will not be in a pip install.
+It is highly recommended that after doing a pip install to clone the git repository as many examples exist there that will not be in a pip install.
 Examples of CSS used with the template tags mentioned below and a demo PostgreSQL database containing test data is also available.
-The repsitory can be found at: https://github.com/cnobile2012/dcolumn
+The repository can be found at: https://github.com/cnobile2012/dcolumn

 Basic Installation